cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-As you can see in the code above, the `portID` is the **Interchain Account owner's** address.
-The ICA module assumes that there is an established IBC connection between the host and controller chain.
-As part of `RegisterInterchainAccount`, it opens an `ORDERED` channel.
+As you can see in the code above, the `portID` will be the **Interchain Account Owner**'s address.
+ICA module assumes that there is a IBC connection etablished between the host and controller chain.
+As part of `RegisterInterchainAccount`, it will open an `ORDERED` channel.

+The ICA module uses `ORDERED` channels to maintain the order of transactions when sending packets from a controller to a host chain.
+A limitation when using ORDERED channels is that when a packet times out the channel will be closed.
+In the case of a channel closing, a controller chain needs to be able to regain access to the interchain account registered on this channel.
+ICA offers **Active Channels** to create a new channel using the same controller chain `portID`.

-If the message gets to the host chain with the `NewMsgChannelOpenInit` call above, the ICA module on the host chain also calls [`RegisterInterchainAccount`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/host/keeper/account.go):
+If the message gets to the host chain(with the `NewMsgChannelOpenInit` call above), the ICA module on the host chain also will call [`RegisterInterchainAccount`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/host/keeper/account.go):

 ```go
 // RegisterInterchainAccount attempts to create a new account using the provided address and